A homemade soft pretzel makes a delicious treat! A crisp, buttery, and salty outside encases a tender inside in this family favorite pretzel recipe.

 Once your dough has doubled in size, divide it into eight to twelve even pieces.

 Bring your baking soda and water to a low simmer in a 4-quart saucepan.
 Place pretzels, only one at a time, into the saucepan.
 Initially they may sink to the bottom of the pan, but will rise slowly.
-Once they have risen, remove them back to the parchment lined sheet pan using a slotted spoon to drain them.
+Once they have risen, remove them back to the parchment lined baking sheet using a slotted spoon to drain them.
 Allow to dry completely, about 5 minutes.

 Once the pretzels have dried, brush them with melted butter and generously sprinkle them with sea salt.
 Bake 10-12 minutes, until golden brown.